-When you arrive at the Masonic Home or Acacia Creek, please sign in at the designated volunteer area.
-Masonic Home touch screen computers are located on 4th floor in the Adams Bldg., and in the Library on the 1st floor of the Administration Bldg.
-Acacia Creek touch screen is located at the Concierge Desk.
+When you arrive at the Masonic Home, please sign in at the designated volunteer area.
+Masonic Home touch screen computers are located in the canteen "eating area"3rd floor, Sedam and in the juice bar at Grider pool, and in the Library on the 1st floor of the Administration Bldg.

 Once signed in, please proceed to the Department you are assigned to.
-If you are unable to locate the Staff person in charge, please call Volunteer office at 510-429-6469.
+If you are unable to locate the Staff person in charge, please call Volunteer office at 510-429-6469 or 429-6486.